Morpho-lang/morpho/help/field.md

 # Field
 [tagfield]: # (Field)

 Fields are used to store information, including numbers or matrices, associated with the elements of a `Mesh` object.

-You can create a `Field` by applying a function to each of the vertices,
+You can create a `Field` by applying a function,

     var f = Field(mesh, fn (x, y, z) x+y+z)